jupiter-commits/Deployment-configuration/README.md

 ```

 **To Do**:
-1. Complete missing plays for different machines
+- [x] Split into roles to make it modular
-2. Split into roles to make it modular
+- [ ] Complete missing plays for different machines
-3. Automate instances provisioning
+- [ ] Automate instances provisioning